elvismadueke00/Sales-Profit-Dashboard/README.md

 -HOW TO USE-

-Review the raw and cleaned Excel data.
+Review the raw and cleaned Excel data (data transformation made on PowerBi in screenshots folder).

 Open the Power BI file and explore: